 How Do We Do What We Do? - Emerging Markets Investing.

 One ought to be an optimist to invest in Emerging Markets, but so very few analysts are.
 Baillie Gifford’s Emerging Markets team explain how they fly in the face of market inefficiencies in their search for excess returns.March 2020

 Baillie Gifford Emerging Markets.

-Will Sutcliffe, Sophie Earnshaw and Mike Gush, investment managers in the Emerging Markets team with a combined total of 45 years’ experience, give an introduction to the team’s approach.March 2020
+Will Sutcliffe, Sophie Earnshaw and Mike Gush, investment managers in the Emerging Markets team with a combined total of 45 years’ experience, give an introduction to the team’s approach.December 2019

 Economic Losers Can Be Bond Winners.

 Weakening economic conditions are prompting governments in emerging markets to tighten up their policy framework.
-And that additional rigour is, in turn, creating attractive investment opportunities in some bonds, according to Yannis Lykouris.Fourth Quarter 2019
+And that additional rigour is, in turn, creating attractive investment opportunities in some bonds, according to Yannis Lykouris.Second Quarter 2018